 Leonard Ewbank was killed in action on this day in 1916

 Leonard was born at Mealsgate, Carlisle on 16 Feb 1893.
-His parents were the Rev John Ewbank and Julia Helen (née Benson) of Bolton Rectory, Mealsgate, Carlisle, Cumberland.
+His parents were the Rev John Ewbank and Julia Helen (née Benson) of The Rectory, Bolton Gate, Carlisle, Cumberland.

-In 1901 he was living at the Rectory, Boltons, Cumberland with his three siblings and two servants.
+In 1901, he was living at the Rectory with three younger siblings, John Walter, Helen and Mabel, and the family's two domestic servants.

-He was killed in action on the night of 23 February 1916.
+He was killed in action, near Mount Sorrel, on the night of 23 February 1916.

 Leonard was buried 'in the Field Cemetery, north-west corner of Zillebeke Lake' which is now Railway Dugouts Burial Ground (Transport Farm).